-Let me share with you the story behind the creation of Pandem-ic, a a data analytics platform born out of a deep concern for the impact of the COVID-19 pandemic on the developing world.
+We would like to share with you the story behind the creation of Pandem-ic, a data analytics platform born out of a deep concern for the impact of the COVID-19 pandemic on the developing world.

-Early on, there were claims that developing countries would be left “unscathed” by the pandemic, but it quickly became clear that this was far from the truth.
+During the early stages of the pandemic, there were claims that developing countries would be left “unscathed”, but it quickly became clear that this was far from the truth.
 Yet, misinformation and disinformation, combined with a lack of reliable data, made it difficult to grasp the true impact of the pandemic, especially in the developing world.

-I am also grateful for the feedback and inspiration I have received from various practitioners, academics, and colleagues, including Jorge Araujo, Luis Benveniste, Gabriel Demombynes, Tom Frieden, Amanda Glassman, Gregg Gonsalves, Michele Gragnolati, Huade Huo, Matthew Kavanagh, Xander Koolman, Anthony Leonardi, Mamta Murthi, Madhu Pai, Bart Pauwels, Bryce Quillin, Alasdair Rae, Gavin Yamey, and Shahid Yusuf.
-Your inputs have helped to shape and refine this project, and I thank you for your support.
+We are also grateful for the feedback and inspiration received from various practitioners, academics, and colleagues, including Jorge Araujo, Luis Benveniste, Gabriel Demombynes, Tom Frieden, Amanda Glassman, Gregg Gonsalves, Michele Gragnolati, Huade Huo, Matthew Kavanagh, Xander Koolman, Anthony Leonardi, Mamta Murthi, Madhu Pai, Bart Pauwels, Bryce Quillin, Alasdair Rae, Gavin Yamey, and Shahid Yusuf.
+Their inputs have helped to shape and refine this project.

-Finally, I want to express my gratitude to the many visitors who have explored this site.
+We would like to express our collective gratitude to the many visitors who have explored this site.
 Your comments, suggestions, and contributions have been instrumental in shaping and enhancing this platform, enabling us to raise awareness about the unequal impact of this pandemic.
-I am grateful for your engagement and for joining me on this mission to find a globally inclusive solution.